digital-asset/daml/docs/source/app-dev/command-deduplication.rst

        - When you use the :ref:`Command Service <command-service>`, wait a bit and retry from submitting the command (:ref:`step 3 <dedup-bounded-step-submit>`).

+	 Since the in-flight submission might still be rejected, (repeated) resubmission ensures that you (eventually) learns the outcome:
+         If an earlier submission was accepted, you will eventually receive a :ref:`DUPLICATE_COMMAND <error_code_DUPLICATE_COMMAND>` rejection.
+	 Otherwise, you have a second change to get the ledger change accepted on the ledger and learn the outcome.

        - When you use the :ref:`Command Completion Service <command-completion-service>`, look for a completion for ``existing_submission_id`` instead of the chosen submission ID in :ref:`step 4 <dedup-bounded-step-await>`.